Slide on This

-Slide on This is the title of Ronnie Wood's fifth solo album.
-It failed to chart in US, but went to sell 58,000 copies there according to Soundscan.
-In Japan, it charted for four weeks in the top 100, reaching #54 and selling 21,000 copies.
-The final track, "Breathe On Me", is a remake from a song that originally appeared on Wood's 1975 solo album, Now Look.
+Slide on This is the fifth solo album by Ronnie Wood, released in September 1992.
+The final track, "Breathe on Me", is a remake from a song that originally appeared on Wood's 1975 solo album, Now Look.

+According to SoundScan, it sold over 58,000 copies in the United States.
+In Japan, it charted for four weeks in the top 100, reaching No. 54 and selling 21,000 copies.

 Track listing

 All tracks composed by Ronnie Wood and Bernard Fowler, except where indicated.